Basis-Theory/basistheory-integration-guides/docs/pages/Get Started/get_started.md

 token:read
 token:create
 ```
-After your API key is generated copy your API key.
+After your API key is generated, copy your API key.
 You'll need it for a future step.

 ### Step 3